ronhuafeng/dockerHDDM/README.md

 Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!

-Under the `Files` tab, there are two folders: `work`, and `hddm`, the `hddm` folder is the folder where I stored your data.
+Under the `Files` tab, there are two folders: `work`, and `hddm`, the `hddm` folder is the folder where the data are stored.
 Enter this folder, you can start your analysis within jupyter notebook (I already had jupyter notebook in this folder).

 Note that before diving into the jupyter notebook and start analysis, don't forget start multiple engines under the `IPython Clusters` tab in the jupyter notebook window.